 Statistics on Teenaged Drivers and Car Accidents in OK

-The Oklahoma Highway Safety Office (OHSO) publishes annual reports on automotive accidents throughout the state, breaking crashes down by factors like location, weather conditions, cause of accident, and age of driver.
-The following data is taken from a 2014 OHSO car accident report, the most recent version available at the time of this writing:
+The Oklahoma Highway Safety Office (OHSO) provides annual reports detailing automotive accidents across the state, categorizing crashes by various factors, including driver age.
+Data from the 2014 OHSO car accident report, the latest available at the time of writing, reveals:

 - Drivers, Female, Age 16 – 1,153 accidents